 What is a Computerized Accounting System (CAS)?

-A computerized accounting system (CAS) is software that can record, store, and retrieve financial data accurately and quickly with minimal to no error.
-Additionally, it simplifies the accounting process steps, so each phase, from data entry to financial reporting, is handled efficiently.
+A computerized accounting system (CAS) is software that can record, store, and retrieve financial data accurately and quickly with minimal to no errors.
+Additionally, it simplifies the accounting process steps.

 What is Bureau of Internal Revenue (BIR)?